ebenagati/Portfolio/Spotify Project/README.md

 plt.title('Heatmap of Monthly Listens') plt.show()
 ```

-Output:
+<br/>Output:

 ![image alt](https://github.com/ebenagati/Portfolio/blob/main/Spotify%20Project/Spotify%20Minutes%20Heatmap.png)

-The data demonstrates a recurring seasonal pattern with an increase in minutes listened towards the middle of the year (May to August) which suggests during the summer months I listen to more music.
+The data demonstrates a recurring seasonal pattern with an increase in minutes listened towards the middle of the year (May to August) which suggests during the summer months I listen to more music.<br/><br/>
 Conversely, towards the end of year the data shows a decrease in minutes listened to.
 This can be explained due to the fact that my holidays usually conincide with the summer time hence I have more freetime in the summer to listen to music.
-Furthermore, typcially there are more releases in the summer which contribute to the increase in my listening.
+Furthermore, typcially there are more releases in the summer which contribute to the increase in my listening.<br/><br/>
 This particular heatmap presents an opportunity for further analysis around why specific months are so high (e.g. Novemeber 2019) which may provide some interesting insights.

 ## Conclusion